pw-software-engineering/2022_f-team/Frontend/README.md

 ```
 npm install -g yarn
 ```
-Add yarn path to environmental variables, for example:
+If yarn is not recognised in your terminal add yarn path to environmental variables manually, for example:
 ```
 C:\Users\<username>\AppData\Roaming\npm\node_modules\yarn\bin
 ```